oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 A tool MAY remove any inconsistent SSVC Target ID as a quick fix.
 ]

-If the tool removes the last item of the array, it MUST remove the element `target_ids` as well.
+If the tool removes the last item of the array, it SHALL remove the element `target_ids` as well.

 === SSVC Decision Points
 <ssvc-decision-points>
-For each SSVC decision point given under `selections` within a registered base `namespace`, it MUST be tested that given decision point exists, is valid and the items in `values` are ordered correctly.
+For each SSVC decision point given under `selections` within a registered base `namespace`, it SHALL be tested that given decision point exists, is valid and the items in `values` are ordered correctly.
 The test SHALL pass, if a unregistered `namespace` is used.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 #quote(block: true)[
 A list of all currently registered namespaces is a available in the SSVC